Anas-KhanWP/srt_maker/readme.md

 ## 📦 Features & Screenshots

-- **🌍 Multi-language Support:** Instantly translate subtitles into 15+ languages.
+- **🌍 Multi-language Support:** Instantly translate subtitles into 100+ languages from Google Translate.
 - **🗂️ Batch Processing:** Translate a single file or an entire folder at once.
 - **🔄 Format Conversion:** Convert `.ass` and plain `.txt` files to `.srt` with translation.
-- **🖱️ Simple GUI:** User-friendly interface powered by PyQt5.
+- **🖱️ Modern UI:** User-friendly tabbed interface with dark mode.
-- **💾 Organized Output:** Saves translated files in neatly named folders.
+- **💾 Organized Output:** Customizable output organization with folder options.
-- **⚡ Fast & Automated:** No manual copy-pasting or web tools needed.
+- **⚡ Fast & Automated:** Translation caching for improved performance.
+- **⚙️ Customizable Settings:** Configure languages, output options, and more.
+- **📊 Detailed Progress:** Multi-level progress tracking for files, languages, and subtitles.

 ### Screenshots